bmacauley/challenge-cloudformation-fluentd/README.md

 Create a Cloudformation Stackset to setup an EC2 instance and install td-agent

 ## Assumptions
-- The user sufficient AWS privs to run the Cloudformation template in AWS
+- The user has sufficient AWS privs to run the Cloudformation template in AWS
 - The user will set up and EC2 key pair and configure this in KeyName in .env.json